 Finally, as always, the Superyacht Forum is a great place to connect and reconnect with the industry experts who attend.
 Aside from the show itself, regular networking and breakout sessions allow meaningful conversations with lawyers, advisors, brokers, crew members, pursers, flag representatives, bankers and even competitors to establish how we can work together better in the future.
 None of this more so than at the Red Ensign Red Party on Day 2, where everyone could discuss mutual topics of interest in a contemporary central Amsterdam location.

-Please contact Joel Waterhouse to discuss your yachting needs.
+Please contact Mark A. Hagan to discuss your yachting needs.